-Le, AT, Nan, Y, Tran, LC, Huang, X, Guo, YJ & Vardaxoglou, JCY 2018, 'Analog Least Mean Square Loop for Self-Interference Cancellation in Generalized Continuous Wave SAR', In Proceedings of the IEEE 88th Vehicular Technology Conference, IEEE Vehicular Technology Conference, IEEE, Chicago, US, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Le, AT, Nan, Y, Tran, LC, Huang, X, Guo, YJ & Vardaxoglou, JCY 2018, 'Analog Least Mean Square Loop for Self-Interference Cancellation in Generalized Continuous Wave SAR', In Proceedings of the IEEE 88th Vehicular Technology Conference, IEEE Vehicular Technology Conference, IEEE, Chicago, US, pp. 1-5.View/Download from: Publisher's site

 Generalized continuous wave synthetic aperture radar (GCW-SAR) is a promising new imaging radar system since it applies the full-duplex (FD) transmission technique to achieve continuous signaling in order to overcome several fundamental limitations of the conventional pulsed SARs.
 As in any FD wireless communication system, self-interference (SI) is also a key problem which can impact on the GCW-SAR system.
 In this paper, the analog least mean square (ALMS) loop in the radio frequency domain is adopted to cancel the SI for a GCW-SAR system with periodic chirp signaling.
 The average residual SI power after the ALMS loop is analyzed theoretically by a stationary analysis.
 It is found that the ALMS loop not only works with random signals in general FD communication systems, but also works well with the periodic signal in GCW-SAR systems.
 Simulation results show that over 45 dB SI cancellation can be achieved by the ALMS loop which ensures the proper operation of the GCW-SAR system.

-Nan, Y, Huang, X & Guo, YJ 2017, 'A Generalized Continuous Wave Synthetic Aperture Radar', Proceedings of the 85th Vehicular Technology Conference, Vehicular Technology Conference, IEEE, Sydney, Australia, pp. 1-5.View/Download from: UTS OPUS or Publisher's site
+Nan, Y, Huang, X & Guo, YJ 2017, 'A Generalized Continuous Wave Synthetic Aperture Radar', Proceedings of the 85th Vehicular Technology Conference, Vehicular Technology Conference, IEEE, Sydney, Australia, pp. 1-5.View/Download from: Publisher's site

 Attention has been devoted to Synthetic Aperture